 Meanwhile, while there are tons of iOS apps, none of them have the productivity capabilities a fully functioning Windows machine.

-Obviously though, if that doesn’t sell the point, this will: For the 128GB model, Apple is charging $949, and Microsoft is only charging $899.
+Obviously though, if that doesn’t sell the point, this will: for the 128GB model, Apple charges $949, and Microsoft's model is being sold for $899.
 The winner is clear.

 Is This The End For Apple?